abhiverse01/sams/README.md

-# Student Grade Management System
+# Student Account Management System - SAMS

 The Student Grade Management System is a Python application that allows you to manage student information, including adding students, assigning grades, and generating reports.
 This system uses a CSV file to store and retrieve student data.